Vitamin B5 (Pantothenic acid)Pantothenic acid

 High Cholesterol/High Triglycerides

-Studies, mostly in test tubes and animals but a few on people, suggest that vitamin B5 supplements may speed wound healing, especially following surgery.
+Preliminary research suggests that vitamin B5 has moisturizing effects on the skin, however, researchers aren't clear why it works.
+Other studies, mostly in test tubes and animals but a few on people, suggest that vitamin B5 supplements may speed wound healing, especially following surgery.
 This may be particularly true if vitamin B5 is combined with vitamin C.

 Vitamin B5 can be found in multivitamins and B complex vitamins, or sold separately under the names pantothenic acid and calcium pantothenate.
 It is available in a variety of forms including tablets, softgels, and capsules.